sebatmohamed/instaNewsApp/README.md

 #### Personal Learnings

-- Sass, a pre-processor to make effective use of variables, mixins, and partials
+- Using Sass, a pre-processor to make effective use of variables, mixins, and partials, to style layout more efficiently
+- Using gulp for running build tasks such as minification, Sass compilation, and error checking
-- AJAX or JSON to get data using an API
+- Using ```$.ajax 'GET' method``` or ```$.getJSON method``` to retrieve data via an API
+- First introduction to CSS Grid to dislpay images and write code more efficiently

 ## Contribution